Step Up The Savings Event!

 One of the biggest advantages of buying from Express Flooring is that it offers free in-home estimates (including a professional design consultation), so the entire store inventory is virtually brought right to your door.
 With Express Flooring, your flooring sale and installation estimate is included automatically, so you’ll know the exact price for flooring and installation, as well as any additional labor or material costs involved.

-In addition, Express Flooring offers next-day installation services, extensive warranties, and regular discount prices — including discounts for government and public service workers, seniors and teachers.
+In addition, Express Flooring offers next-day installation services, extended warranties, and regular discount prices — including discounts for government and public service workers, seniors, and teachers.

 When it comes to finding the best waterproof (or water-resistant) flooring for your home, the best thing to do is educate yourself by examining different materials.
 Would you prefer the warmth of carpet, the luxury of wood-patterned vinyl, or the easy-care qualities of waterproof porcelain tile?